 Early Pension Release, or Pension Liberation, refers to the process of accessing your pension before the age of 55 years old.

 Unlike ISAs, or regular bank offered savings accounts, pensions are long term savings vehicles, designed to be accessed only after the age of 55.
-Accessing your pension before the age of 55 could result in high charges involving taxation, fees from your pension provider, fees from unscrupulous companies who encourage early pension access or from another source.
+Early pension release under 55 years of age could result in high charges involving taxation, fees from your pension provider and high fees from unscrupulous companies who encourage early pension access.

 The reasons for placing an age limit on pension access